Solargis Evaluate PV simulation and losses

 AC losses

-AC losses in an energy system occur in the AC cabling and combiner boxes, affecting the transmission of electricity from the inverters to the grid connection point.
+AC losses in an energy system occur in the AC cabling, affecting the transmission of electricity from the inverters to the grid connection point.

 In Solargis Evaluate, required AC cable losses are set as a percentage value.
-This percentage represents the total AC electrical loss across the entire AC electrical network at reference conditions, typically Standard Test Conditions (STC).
+This percentage represents the total AC electrical loss across the AC electrical network at reference conditions, typically Standard Test Conditions (STC).
+The AC losses are applied in several stages (low, medium, and high voltage) depending on the number of transformer stages (inverter and power transformers) in the power plant.

 Setting AC losses in Solargis Evaluate